-Even some unconventional building methods can earn you savings!
+Even some unconventional building methods can earn you savings.
 For example, insurance companies tend to like straw bale homes because they are sprayed with flame-retardant material and are very durable in storms.
 (Big Bad Wolf coverage may be extra.)

 5) Insure the money you expect to save

 Good news for time travelers!
-You can insure the savings you expect to make from energy-efficient upgrades or renewable energy production!
+You can insure the savings you expect to make from energy-efficient upgrades or renewable energy production.
 For instance, a power outage could dash your greenest hopes.
-But you can purchase coverage that compensates you the cost of purchasing electricity from another source, the cost of getting back online – even lost income.
+But you can purchase coverage that compensates you the cost of purchasing electricity from another source, the cost of getting back online - and even lost income.

 6) Specialty business coverages you may not know about

 Some companies offer optional additional coverage that leave the world a little greener after a covered loss to a building.
 CNA’s EcoCare Property Upgrade Endorsement will pay a business extra to rebuild with green structures or materials.
 It even covers green roofs, recycling costs, green architects, building certifications and business income for the extra time it may take.

 And some coverages are interesting but only useful to some industries: Perishable Food Reduction products are devices provided by some insurance companies to monitor the temperature and condition of produce, reducing unnecessary waste.
 Then there’s Global Weather Insurance, insurance against negative publicity related to green buildings and more.